rremple/intervalidus/usage.md

 ["The Book of sbt"](https://www.scala-sbt.org/2.x/docs/en/reference/cross-building-setup.html)), it doesn't seem to work well here.
 (Not even when using the scalac option `-Ytasty-reader`.)
-The compatibility seems to get broken by the extensive use of Scala 3 features like opaque types, extension methods, givens (some of which don't seem to translate well to Scala 2 implicits), and some use of macros (which are very lightly used in core `intervalidus`, only for the auto-derivation of a discrete value type class from an `enum`, but are more heavily used in the `intervalidus-tinyrule` subproject).
+The compatibility seems to get broken by the extensive use of Scala 3 features like opaque types, extension methods, givens (some of which don't seem to translate well to Scala 2 implicits), inlines (for tuple processing) and some use of macros (which are very lightly used in core `intervalidus`, only for the auto-derivation of a discrete value type class from an `enum`, but are more heavily used in the `intervalidus-tinyrule` subproject).
 You really ought to upgrade to Scala 3!